Library of American Broadcasting Foundation Awards

 Library of American Broadcasting Foundation – Broadcast Historian Award

 The Library of American Broadcasting Foundation (LABF) and BEA have partnered to establish an annual Broadcast Historian Award.
-With the support of LABF, BEA will annually award $5,000 to an educator who has published or produced work specifically related to broadcast/media history.
-In April 2018, BEA will present the Broadcast Historian Award to the author of a book published between January 1, 2015 and November 30, 2017.
+With the support of LABF, BEA will annually award $5,000 to an educator who has published or produced creative work specifically related to broadcast/media history.
+In April 2019, BEA will present the Broadcast Historian Award to a faculty member who produced creative work between January 1, 2016 and November 30, 2018.
 If the Library of America Broadcasting Foundation and BEA are unable to select an appropriate candidate in any given year, they reserve the right to cancel the award in that given year.
+The recipient will be recognized at the BEA2019 Awards Ceremony held in Las Vegas, NV at the Westgate Las Vegas Resort on Sunday, April 7, 2019.
+BEA encourages those whose are nominated to attend the BEA2019 Annual Convention April 6 – 9, 2019.

 * The award will be given to an author of a book or a producer of a documentary/multimedia project in alternating years — i.e. books will be awarded in even years (nominated in odd years), creative works awarded in odd numbered years (nominated in even years).